Debt Collection – Licensee

 Announcements:

-Annual Report – The Commissioner will be requiring debt collectors that are licensed prior to January 1, 2024, to file an annual report by March 15, 2024, for the year 2023.
+Annual Report – The Commissioner is requiring debt collectors that were licensed as of December 31, 2023, to file an annual report by March 15, 2024, for the calendar year 2023.
 The requirements for the annual report can be found in California Financial Code section 100021(a) (1) – (4), (6) and (7).
-The annual report must be filed through the DFPI portal.
-A draft of the report will be sent mid-December to the designated email set up in the licensee’s portal account.
-Licensees will be able to input the reports from January 1, 2024, through midnight March 15, 2024.
+The annual report must be filed through the DFPI self-service portal.
+Instructions for setting up the portal accounts and filing the reports have been sent to your designated contact emails.
+If you need additional assistance, see How To Reach Us below.
+Failure to file on time can result in a fine and/or a license being revoked.

 Overview